Core Architecture & X12/Code Set Standards for Medical Billing & Claim Scrubbing Automation

 class ServiceLineSegment:

-"""Represents a parsed 2400 SV1 segment with HIPAA-safe fields."""
+"""Represents a parsed 2400 SV1 segment with HIPAA-safe fields only."""

 control_number: str